 If you are a responsible student looking to build your credit while earning rewards along this way, this card could be appropriate for you.

-While the $0 card is a great choice, there may be better options depending on your situation.
+While this card is a great choice, there may be better options depending on your situation.

 Spend a lot at Gas Stations and Restaurants?

 If you’re a commuter student, the Discover it® Student chrome card may make more sense.
-This card offers many of the same perks as the Discover it® Student Cash Back, like the Good Grades Rewards program, no annual fee, and a cash back match at the end of your first year.
-But the Discover it® Student chrome offers a higher 2% cash back rewards rate on gas and restaurant purchases, up to $1,000 in combined purchases per quarter.
-After that, you’ll earn 1% cash back — and you don’t need to activate these rewards categories like with the Discover it® Student Cash Back card.
+This card offers many of the same perks as the Discover it® Student Cash Back, like the Good Grades Rewards program and a cash back match at the end of your first year.
+But the Discover it® Student chrome offers a higher 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn

 If You Want to Travel Abroad